The God Revealed in Jesus Christ - a Booklet

 - As Savior and Lord of all humanity, Jesus now sits at the right hand of the Father, and he draws all people to himself by the power of the Holy Spirit.

 - In Christ, humanity is loved and accepted by the Father.

 - Jesus Christ paid for all our sins—past, present and future—and there is no longer any debt to pay.

-- The Father has in Christ forgiven all our sins, and he eagerly desires that we turn to him.
+10. The Father has in Christ forgiven all our sins, and he eagerly desires that we receive his forgiveness.

-- We can enjoy his love only when we believe that he loves us.
-We can enjoy his forgiveness only when we believe he has forgiven us.
+11. We can enjoy his love only as we believe/trust that he loves us.
+We can enjoy his forgiveness only when we believe/trust he has forgiven us.

 Recommended Resources for Further Study

-To study Trinitarian, Christ-centered theology in greater depth, we recommend the following resources, listed alphabetically:
+To study Trinitarian theology in greater depth, we recommend the following resources:

 Michael Jinkins, Invitation to Theology (InterVarsity, 2001; 278 pages)

 Darrell Johnson, Experiencing the Trinity (Regent College, 2002; 112 pages)